lephuduc/CTFs-Honors/corCTF2023/README.md

 I used extract.py to extract rows, and cols.
 Then hints.py convert them to input which can use on Solver.

-After that, get the result and write on a file, using pwn-tools to write these bytes to binary and get flag:
+After that, get the result and write on a file, using pwn-tools to write these bytes to binary and get flag

 ## Utterly deranged